tomjoht/tomjoht.github.io/_posts/2022/1/2022-01-25-influence-in-workplace-part3.md

 ## My next steps

 After revisiting these web fundamentals, I resolved to pivot my approach, to rearchitect the information from my email-only newsletter to an internal site that incorporates all the web techniques I described above.
 There was just one thing I couldn't quite figure out: the content.
 If people fundamentally weren't interested in documentation topics, much less meta documentation discussions, and this was my only knowledge and experience, how could I ever create content that would have any reach, even in the right format?

+## Next post

+Continue to the next post in this series: [Creating engaging content: A balance of interests](/web-and-workplace-influence/part4-creating-engaging-content.html).